JenniferShelton/JenniferShelton.github.io/_episodes/31-bulk-rna-differential-expression.md

 > {: .solution}
 {: .challenge}

-Oops - looks like we input as an argument to annotation_row, when should have been an argument to annotation_col.
+Oops - looks like we used the wrong argument.
+We want to annotate the samples, not the genes.

 >
 > > ## Solution